 The Wrong Product

 One of the most common mistakes of beginners is choosing the wrong epoxy product.
-There are different epoxy products, such as adhesives, fillers, casting compounds, moulds, etc. Some are suitable for metals, some for wood, and some for rubber and plastic.
+There are different epoxy products, such as adhesives, fillers, casting compounds, molds, etc. Some are suitable for metals, some for wood, and some for rubber and plastic.

 Temperature is another critical factor for epoxy crafting.
 Make sure the room temperature is ideal for the epoxy resin.
-Epoxy or epoxy adhesives do not cure properly in too cold or hot temperatures.
+Epoxy or epoxy adhesives do not cure properly in cold or hot temperatures.

 Epoxy is easily affected by external elements like dirt, dust, and debris.
 It is also a clear compound.
 As a result, any dirt, debris, or grime mixed with the epoxy will show on the final product.

 Therefore, always clean the tools and equipment you will use for working on epoxy.
-Clean the bowl/bucket, containers, moulds, and stirrers well.
+Clean the bowl/bucket, containers, molds, and stirrers well.
 If you want to work on a metal or non-metal surface, clean that thoroughly.